Houston Personal Injury Lawyer

 Houston Pedestrian Accidents

 The downtown Houston area has numerous traffic intersections, many of which have crosswalks, traffic control devices, and pedestrian signals.
-When a motor vehicle operator collides with a pedestrian who is lawfully present in a crosswalk at a traffic intersection, the pedestrian could suffer serious—and potentially fatal—injuries.
+When a motor vehicle collides with a pedestrian who is lawfully present in a crosswalk at a traffic intersection, the pedestrian could suffer serious—and potentially fatal—injuries.

 Houston Boating Accidents

 If you or someone you love suffered an injury in one of these types of accidents, the skilled Houston personal injury attorneys at Dolman Law Group are here for you.
-Our legal team will work to pursue monetary compensation on your behalf through the claim settlement or litigation process.
+Our legal team will work to pursue monetary compensation on your behalf through the insurance claim settlement or litigation process.

 Common Personal Injuries Sustained in Houston Accidents